-Students will use their own digital cameras, whether point-and-shoot models or SLR.
-With the convenience of digital photography, the instructors will critique students’ work daily.
-Each morning each class will meet in our Boathouse to review the previous day’s work and prepare to cover new ground.
-But the real essence of this course will be taking pictures with your instructors and on your own.
-The WoodenBoat School waterfront and boatbuilding shops, the many harbors and local boatyards, the town of Brooklin, and nearby Acadia National Park will provide a wealth of photogenic material.
-MARINE PHOTOGRAPHY has been scheduled to coincide with the annual Windjammer Sail-In here at WoodenBoat — an exciting gathering of traditional schooners guaranteed to take your breath away.
-The challenge and pleasure of this week will be to capture it all on film!
+Students are required to bring their own digital cameras, whether point-and-shoot models, DSLR, or mirrorless.
+With the convenience of digital photography, the class will be able to review the student’s photographs daily.
+Each morning the class will meet in the classroom to review the previous day’s work and prepare to cover new ground.
+While classroom time is important, the backbone of this course will be time spent taking photos with your instructor and on your own.
+The stunning WoodenBoat School waterfront and campus, Eggemoggin Reach, and numerous local boatbuilding shops will provide a wealth of photogenic material.
+The challenge and pleasure of the week will be to capture it all with your camera!

 This was a magnificent experience.
 I met some really fine people.
 Your staff is outstanding.
 The words ‘no’ and ‘we can’t’ are not in your lexicon.
 You all do such a fantastic job.
 I will definitely be back and will recommend WoodenBoat School to my friends.
 Thank you so much!”